 - Montefiore Medical Center, Albert Einstein College of Medicine

 Regular posttreatment follow-up is an essential part of the care of patients who are treated for squamous cell carcinoma of the head and neck.

-The goals of posttreatment surveillance are the early detection of locoregional recurrences, distant metastases, or second primary malignancies and the evaluation for and management of treatment-related complications.
+The goals of posttreatment surveillance are the early detection of locoregional recurrences, distant metastases, or second primary malignancies, and evaluation for and management of treatment-related complications.